mookid8000/Jug/README.md

 Not much, really.
 I was just a little bit inspired by one of the posts on Castle Windsor's UserVoice, that suggested that the container be put more to use in extensibility scenarios.

-E.g. it is annoying with Windsor that IHandlerSelector is just a plan old object instance, that sits right there in the container - instantiated and all.
-Why not pull IHandlerSelectors from the container?
+E.g. it is annoying with Windsor that `IHandlerSelector` is just a plan old object instance, that sits right there in the container - instantiated and all.
+Why not pull `IHandlerSelector`s from the container?

-In Jug, you select between various implementations of the same service like so:
+In Jug, you select between various implementations of the same service by implementing an `IComponentSelector<...>` like so:

 	var container = new Jug.Container();